 COMMITTEE French Community Consultative Co mmittee EXECUTIVE MEMBERSHIP TPS Co-chair: Kristine Kijewski until May 2019 TPS Co-Chair: Svina Dhaliwal May 2019 - August 2019 TPS 2IC: Insp.
 Kim O'Toole - October 2019 - December 2019 TPS 2IC: Insp.
 Keith Smith - December 2019 Civ.
-Co-Chair: Serge Paul Treasurer: Mayer Elharar NUMBER OF MEETINGS 8 NUMBER OF TOWN HALL MEETINGS 0 The French Consultative Committee members were going to hold a Virtual Town Hall however there was not enough expressed interest by the French community.
-The FCCC will host a Virtual Town Hall meeting in 2020 with Chief Saunders.
-FCCC members will promote the event weeks in advance to ensure active participation from the French community.
-GOALS AND OBJECTIVES Support the Service in its delivery of safety lectures to children within the French Schools through information sharing with parents of Francophone students regarding safety lectures delivered by the TPS to their children.
+Co-Chair: Serge Paul Treasurer: Mayer Elharar NUMBER OF MEETINGS 8 NUMBER OF TOWN HALL MEETINGS 0 The French Consultative Committee hold a Virtual Town Hall however the expressed interest by the French co will host a Virtual Town Hall meeting Saunders.
+FCCC members will pro- advance to ensure active participatio community. ere was not mmunity.
+T g in 2020 wit mote the ev on from the enough he FCCC th Chief ent weeks in French GOALS AND OBJECTIVES Support the Service in its delivery of safety lectures to children within the French Schools through information sharing with parents of Francophone students regarding safety lectures delivered by the TPS to their children.
 Outreach to and collaboration with other CCCs/CPLCs and TPS units.
 Support the TPS by sharing with the Francophone community the positive activities/aspects of the TPS and by delivering information regarding the role of the TPS and the services it delivers, with a special emphasis on newcomers to Toronto.
-INITIATIVES (=Value Added Projects) See below CRIME MANAGEMENT PROCESS See below EXPENDITURES FROM TORONTO POLICE SERVICES BOARD (TPSB) FUNDING (1,000.00) Itemized Breakdown Community regalia - Magnetic Bookmarks with French CCC Contact Quantity Amount Information Sales Dynamics Inc. 850 \$855.98 Refreshments for CCC meeting \$75.80 Total Expenditures \$931.78 Amount to be returned \$68.22
+INITIATIVES (=Value Added Projects) See below CRIME MANAGEMENT PROCESS See below EXPENDITURES FROM TORONTO POLICE SERVICES BOARD (TPSB) FUNDING (1,000.00) Itemized Breakdown Community regalia - Magnetic Bookmarks with French CCC Contact Quantity 850 Amount Information Sales Dynamics Inc Information Sales Dynamics Inc. \$855.98 Refreshments for CCC meeting \$75.80 Total Expenditures \$931.78 Amount to be returned \$68.22